 Affiliate links are in every True Love Scam Recovery article.
 Clicks on these links provide minor compensation to keep the site running. www.truelovescam.com and its agents are not licensed as attorneys, medical doctors, psychiatrists, psychologists, or therapists.
 See the entire and full True Love Scam Recovery Privacy Policy and Legal Agreement and Disclaimer here.
 Thank you.

-We’d like to believe sociopaths love their kids.
-Would this be a mistake at the expense of any gorgeous children in their clutches?
+It’s natural to believe parents love their kids.
+Is this a mistake at the expense of the children in some parents’ clutches?

 Do Sociopaths Love Their Kids?

-Any sociopath can observe that we normal people think having kids is the normal and expected thing to do, and that we cherish kids.
-The (narcissist) sociopath is all about attempts to get others to believe they’re normal so they can make use of us, and they prefer us to think they’re really great as well.
+Sociopaths know that appearing to care about the children makes them look “normal”.
+The (“narcissist”) sociopath is all about trying to get others to believe they’re normal or amazingly amazing so they can make use of us.
 With that agenda, what better way than to come across as someone who adores kids?

-As amazing and lovable as our kids are, no matter how much we love them – the sociopath does not love their kids.
-Most sociopaths simply abandon their kids…or eventually, do so.
-As horrible as this sounds: this is the best situation for you and the children.
+As amazing and lovable as our kids are, no matter how much we love them, the sociopath does not love their kids.
+Most sociopaths abandon their kids eventually or immediately.
+As horrible as this sounds, this is the best situation for you and the children.

-As hard as it is, please realize, that we’re lucky if they walk away and are never heard from again.
+As hard as it is, please realize that we’re lucky if they walk away and are never heard from again.
 No child benefits from a sociopath hanging around in their lives.
+It brings only harm.

 The very bizarre truth is that narcissistic sociopaths love no one.
 Sociopaths do not love their kids.
-The person you’re thinking of as a narcissist does not love their kids.
+The person you’re thinking of as a “narcissist” does not love their kids (because that’s a sociopath).
 They do use their kids just as they’re using us and anyone else who crosses their path.

 What would getting your kids safely away mean to you?

-Narcissists aka sociopaths do and say all they do and say in order to get what they want.
+Sociopaths (or more accurately, psychopaths) do and say all they do and say only to get what they want.
 That’s truly their only inspiration.
-A pathological user (a narcissist) a sociopath uses any means they can think of in order to get what they want, to get away with what they do, and to maintain a facade of a “good reputation” as they do it and in the aftermath.
+A pathological user uses any means they can think of to get what they want, to get away with what they do, and to maintain the pretense or facade of a “good reputation”.

 I asked the nut-bag I married if he had any kids.
 He said, I have kids all over the world.
 I kinda thought, hmmm, then decided he meant he was a person who really loved kids, but had none because who the heck could have kids all over the world? – Well, turns out he did.
 18 kids in five countries, at last count.
 All abandoned by him, used by him when possible, their mother’s lives periodically re-invaded, and all unloved by him.